MarcelDurgante/skills-app-main/README.md

  - Approach for solving
     * Setting breakpoints in the Sources panel of Chrome DevTools
     * And then, inspecting the code's flow and state at each step

+ - Clicking a button that doesn't work
+    * Approach to solving
+        * Elements panel to see event listeners
+        * Sources panel as backup plan
+        * Fix the code